datatrails/go-datatrails-common-api/README.md

 `apis:bootstrap` -> `apis:clean:generated`

-Then just iterate using `apis:build`
+Then just iterate using `task apis:generate` and `task apis:test`

 #### For avid

-* task avid:xxx
+See the README.md in avid/src/api/README.md

 ##### Build one api against locally cloned go-datatrails-common-api